rarceneaux/my-dash-capstone/README.md

 # My-Dash
 Application Overview
-My-Dash is a legacy journal based CRUD application that allows users to save their life events.
+My-Dash is a legacy journal single-page application that allows users to save their life events.
 Users can add a new event entry, edit an entry, view all entries, and delete a entry.

 # Installation Instructions
 - Clone down this repo https://github.com/rarceneaux/my-dash-capstone